Post five of fourteen, in section About Awakening

 The Model

-The awakening process happens on different levels, in different parts, in different intensities and over different time-scales.
+The awakening process happens on different levels, in different parts, in different intensities, and over different time scales.

-The different intensities and time-scales overlap and intersect and you could be in several different places at once, depending on where you are focusing.
+The different intensities and time scales overlap and intersect, and you could be in several different places at once, depending on where you are focusing.

 For example, you could be going through something very heart-opening and emotionally intense in wider life, navigating a big awakening that you are very much in the body phase of and needing to work mainly on the mind section while in a specific practice session.

-If you put the mind first, for example, you are more likely to create a much more detailed, complex and reified model that will affect how you understand practice and experience.
+There are almost infinite other ways of modeling reality, even within Body, Heart, Mind and Soul.
+If you put the Mind first, for example, you are more likely to create a much more detailed, complex, and refined model.
+Which model you use will affect how you understand practice and experience.
+It is worth experimenting with different ways of understanding experience.

 Outcomes